valory-xyz/autonolas-registries/README.md

 The implementation of such multisig is provided here:
 - [GnosisSafeSameAddressMultisig](https://github.com/valory-xyz/autonolas-registries/blob/main/contracts/multisigs/GnosisSafeSameAddressMultisig.sol)

-To verify the multisig data, use the hardhat script along with the helper JSON file located [here](https://github.com/valory-xyz/autonolas-registries/blob/main/scripts/multisig/)

 As more multisigs come into play, their underlying implementation of the generic multisig will be added.